sethschori/sethschori.github.io/docs/Other topics/2024 Election.md

 - Janelle Stelson, PA-10 — Call voters with Massachusetts’ own [Swing Blue Alliance](https://swingbluealliance.org/) to elect Pennsylvania Democrat Janelle Stelson to Congress, fire MAGA Republican Congressman Scott Perry, and Flip the House.
 Pennsylvania is a battleground state critical to defeating Trump.
 [Sign up for calling on Thursdays or Sundays!](https://www.mobilize.us/swingbluealliance/event/644234/)
 -
 ## Canvassing / Door knocking
 - New Hampshire — I’m planning to join other Massachusetts volunteers for [door knocking in Nashua, NH](https://www.mobilize.us/massdems/event/636785/) or [door knocking in Manchester, NH](https://www.mobilize.us/massdems/event/634549/).
+I’ve heard that the local and congressional races are important and that New Hampshire needs the help from Massachusetts volunteers.

 ## Other opportunities
 I'm not directly involved in the following, but wanted to share these as well: